adilsonchacon/wheel-old/README.md

 ## Usage

-Wheel has basically two options: _new_ to create new APIs and _generate_ to add new functionalities to your API.
+Wheel has only two options: _new_ to create new APIs and _generate_ to add new functionalities to your API.

 Check _help_ for more details.